Concentrates Guide

 Shatter

 70-90% THCTranslucent, stable concentrate.
-Classic form factor but declining popularity vs. terpene-rich alternatives.
+Classic form factor with consistent quality.

 Best for: Dabbing, vaporizing